WinterAxis/ESV-MD-Bible/The_Bible_esv/4_Numbers/Num_5.md

 or when the spirit of jealousy comes over a man and he is jealous of his wife.
 Then he shall set the woman before the LORD, and the priest shall carry out for her all this law.

 ###### 31
-The man shall be free from iniquity, but the woman shall bear her iniquity." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+The man shall be free from iniquity, but the woman shall bear her iniquity."

 ***